 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 Speaking: Talking to others to convey information effectively.

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

 - Furniture Upholstery Mechanic

 - Inside Upholsterer

-There were about 41,600 jobs for Upholsterer in 2016 (in the United States).
+In the United States, there were 41,600 jobs for Upholsterer in 2016.
 There is little to no growth in job opportunities for Upholsterer.
-There will be an estimated 4,200 positions for Upholsterer per year.
+The BLS estimates 4,200 yearly job openings in this field.